pcardotatgit/SecureX_Workflow_JSON_Tree_viewer/README.md

 ## Run the application

-- Step 1 you must copy and paste the SecureX JSON workflow export into the  **sxo_json_workflow** subfolder.
-This subfolder is supposed to contains only one JSON file.
+- Step 1 you must copy and paste the XDR JSON workflow export file into the  **/sxo_json_workflow** subfolder.
+This subfolder is supposed to contains **only one JSON file** at a time.
 If several JSON files are located into this subfolder, only the last one will be computed.
 - Step 2 Open a console terminal and go to the application directory into your laptop
-- Step 3 run the **1-sxo_json_workflow_to_tree.py** script.
+- Step 3 run the **1-sxo_json_workflow_to_tree_graph-SIMPLE.py** script.

-    python 1-sxo_json_workflow_to_tree.py
+    python 1-sxo_json_workflow_to_tree_graph-SIMPLE.py

+This script gives an output that contains only key information needed to understand quickly the workflow.

+But you can run the **2-sxo_json_workflow_to_tree_graph-DETAILED.py** to get the full workflow details.
+Every key contained into the JSON file in their original format

-## Result
+## Open the Result

-The resulting file is the index.html file located into the **result** subfolder.
+The resulting file is the index.html file located into the **/result** subfolder.

-    ./result/index.html   just open it with your browser
+    ./result/index.html   just open it with your browser by clicking on it

-Open it with your browser and the Tree Graph will appear
+Open it with your browser and the Tree Graph appears

 ![](./images/img1.png)

 The Tree View is a clickable graph.
 You can browse the whole tree

-## What's Next ?

-Generate automatically the markdown documentation for Workflow submission to Cisco